The best peppermint tea for your digestive health and general wellbeing

 It may help relieve menstrual cramps: Because peppermint acts as a muscle relaxant, tea may alleviate menstrual cramps and has comforting effects.

 Good beverage before sleeping: As it is caffeine-free, peppermint tea is an excellent drink to have before bed and may help you relax.
-Pure peppermint tea is caffeine-free, but if you buy a blend of peppermint tea with either black or green tea, then this will contain caffeine and is best consumed earlier in the day.
+Pure peppermint tea is caffeine-free, but if you buy a blend of peppermint tea with either black tea or green tea, then this will contain caffeine and is best consumed earlier in the day.

 It gives you a fresh breath: Peppermint is widely used in chewing gum, mints and toothpaste to freshen breath, and thanks to its natural antibacterial properties, it may help to prevent bad breath.